 When it comes to the outsourcing buyer-service provider relationship, the conventional wisdom “more is better” has evolved quickly over the last few years.

 Traditionally, having more BPO vendors meant greater redundancy and potential for cost optimization, but now buyers are becoming reluctant to spend the time and effort managing a large vendor portfolio that may bring less strategic value.

 With buyers switching gears to a “less is more” mentality, contract renewals have taken a hit.
-A recent study by consulting and research firm, Everest Group, with support from TELUS International, found that less than 50% of end-of-term contact center outsourcing contracts were renewed between 2013 and 2014.
+A study by consulting and research firm, Everest Group, with support from TELUS International, found that less than 50% of end-of-term contact center outsourcing contracts were renewed between 2013 and 2014.